(a) Providing the system and services that we offer; and

 1.5 For clarity, not all Customers shall enter into Commercial Terms with the Company.

-(a) To access and use Creatively Squared, the Customer’s Account must be set up and registered via the Site, unless for a Single Campaign, in which case the Customer may access and use Creatively Squared by proceeding as a guest with a valid email address and accepting these Terms of Service.
+(a) To access and use Creatively Squared, the Customer’s Account must be set up and registered via the Site, unless for a Pilot Campaign, in which case the Customer may access and use Creatively Squared by proceeding as a guest with a valid email address and accepting these Terms of Service.

 (b) The Company may permit or deny the Customer an Account in its absolute discretion (although the Customer may generally obtain an Account by registering with Creatively Squared and accepting these Terms of Service).